gmc-code/PC-Using-RTD/docs/setup/Python.rst

 ------------------------------------------------------------

 | After setting up a project, there may be a need to update the packages required that are listed in the ``requirements.txt`` file.
-| Suggested python modules for working with sphinx:

-    * sphinx==5.0.2
-    * sphinx_rtd_theme==1.0.0
-    * sphinx-copybutton==0.5.0

 | From the command line change directory, ``cd`` to the folder with the ``requirements.txt`` file and use:

 .. code-block::

-    cd docs
+    cd rtd_venv310
     pip install --upgrade -r requirements.txt

-* To update using the requirements file
+* ``-U`` can be used instead of ``--upgrade``

 .. code-block::

     pip install -U -r requirements.txt

-* To check the installed version numbers, check the output from typing in the VSCode terminal:
+* To check the installed version numbers and other info about a package, check the output from typing in the VSCode terminal:

 .. code-block::